vlasvlasvlas/dxf_merger/README.md

 Python DXF merger solution.
 Just a function wrap based on ezdxf to merge n dxf files into a unique new dxf file.
+This solution merge each content from source dxf into a new layer on target dxf.

 ## Requirements